iDarkLightning/litebot-mod-extension/README.md

 This repo serves as a basic boilerplate to create an extension for [LiteBot-Mod](https://github.com/iDarkLightning/litebot-mod)

+There is also another boilerplate available which includes boilerplate code for creating a carpet extension as well.
+This can be found [here](https://github.com/iDarkLightning/litebot-mod-extension/tree/with-carpet).

 The primary purpose of an extension is to hook into when the before and after of a command on [LiteBot](https://github.com/iDarkLightning/LiteBot) being executed.
 The extension can also be used to dispatch custom events to LiteBot.